-- (a) Form of amendment.
+(a) Form of amendment.
 The owner of a registration may apply to amend a registration or to disclaim part of the mark in the registration.
 The owner must submit a written request specifying the amendment or disclaimer.
-If the registration is involved in an inter partes proceeding before the Trademark Trial and Appeal Board, the request must be filed by appropriate motion to the Board. - (b) Requirements for request.
-A request for amendment or disclaimer must: - (1) Include the fee required by § 2.6; - (2) Be signed by the owner of the registration, someone with legal authority to bind the owner (e.g., a corporate officer or general partner of a partnership), or a practitioner who meets the requirements of § 11.14, and verified or supported by a declaration under § 2.20; and - (3) If the amendment involves a change in the mark: one new specimen per class showing the mark as used on or in connection with the goods or services; an affidavit or declaration under § 2.20 stating that the specimen was in use in commerce at least as early as the filing date of the amendment; and a new drawing of the amended mark.
-When requested by the Office, additional specimens must be provided. - (4) The Office may require the owner to furnish such specimens, information, exhibits, and affidavits or declarations as may be reasonably necessary to the proper examination of the amendment. - (c) Registration must still contain registrable matter.
-The registration as amended must still contain registrable matter, and the mark as amended must be registrable as a whole. - (d) Amendment may not materially alter the mark.
-An amendment or disclaimer must not materially alter the character of the mark. - (e) Amendment of identification of goods.
-No amendment in the identification of goods or services in a registration will be permitted except to restrict the identification or to change it in ways that would not require republication of the mark. - (f) Conforming amendments may be required.
+If the registration is involved in an inter partes proceeding before the Trademark Trial and Appeal Board, the request must be filed by appropriate motion to the Board.

+(b) Requirements for request.
+A request for amendment or disclaimer must:

+(1) Include the fee required by § 2.6;

+(2) Be verified and signed in accordance with § 2.193(e)(6); and

+(3) If the amendment involves a change in the mark: one new specimen per class showing the mark as used on or in connection with the goods, services, or collective membership organization; a verified statement that the specimen was in use in commerce at least as early as the filing date of the amendment; and a new drawing of the amended mark.
+When requested by the Office, additional specimens must be provided.

+(4) The Office may require the owner to furnish such specimens, information, exhibits, and affidavits or declarations as may be reasonably necessary to the proper examination of the amendment.

+(c) Registration must still contain registrable matter.
+The registration as amended must still contain registrable matter, and the mark as amended must be registrable as a whole.

+(d) Amendment may not materially alter the mark.
+An amendment or disclaimer that materially alters the character of the mark will not be permitted, in accordance with section 7(e) of the Act.

+(e) Amendment of identification of goods, services, or collective membership organization.
+No amendment in the identification of goods or services, or description of the nature of the collective membership organization, in a registration will be permitted except to restrict the identification or to change it in ways that would not require republication of the mark.

+(f) Amendment of certification statement for certification marks.
+An amendment of the certification statement specified in § 2.45(a)(4)(i)(A) or (a)(4)(i)(A) that would materially alter the certification statement will not be permitted, in accordance with section 7(e) of the Act.

+(g) Conforming amendments may be required.
 If the registration includes a disclaimer, description of the mark, or other miscellaneous statement, any request to amend the registration must include a request to make any necessary conforming amendments to the disclaimer, description, or other statement.

-(g) Elimination of disclaimer.
+(h) Elimination of disclaimer.
 No amendment seeking the elimination of a disclaimer will be permitted, unless deletion of the disclaimed portion of the mark is also sought.